 And it also helps me stay lean a whole lot easier when I’m bulking to put on muscle.
 Best of all, when intermittent fasting is done right it isn’t negative on muscle growth either.

-If you’re interested in using intermittent fasting when building muscle, check out this article:
+If you’re interested in using intermittent fasting when building muscle, check out these articles:

 - Intermittent Fasting for Muscle Growth – Gains Killer or Gains Winner?